Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 - Standard swords and katanas — including decorative, functional, and martial arts blades

-- Concealed or disguised swords — such as sword-sticks or blades hidden in walking canes (prohibited everywhere)
+- Concealed or disguised swords — such as sword-sticks or blades hidden in walking canes (prohibited in every jurisdiction)

 - Swords with mechanisms — spring-loaded or retractable blades (prohibited everywhere)

-Even blunt or decorative katanas are classified as swords in states like Victoria, so do not assume a non-sharpened blade is exempt from regulations.
+Even blunt or decorative katanas are classified as swords in states like Victoria — Victoria Police states that "a sword is still classified as a sword even if the blade is blunt".
+Do not assume a non-sharpened blade is exempt.

 Sword Laws by State: Complete Breakdown